What is a development application?

-Either Council or an accredited Private Certifier can issue a Construction Certificate as the Principal Certifying Authority (PCA).
-Should you wish Council to issue the Construction Certificate and act as the Principal Certifying Authority the relevant PCA appointment section on the ‘Application for Development Form’ must be completed.
+Either Council or an Accredited Certifier can issue a Construction Certificate as the Principal Certifying Authority (PCA).
+Should you wish Council to issue the Construction Certificate and act as the Principal Certifying Authority, this can be undertaken via the NSW Planning Portal.

 In accordance with Council’s notification procedures, adjoining and adjacent landholders will be formally notified of your application.
 The notification includes a copy of the site plan and elevations demonstrating the external configuration of the building (with building works).
 Certain applications will also be advertised in the local paper.